 You’ll want to ensure students can find everything they need, from documents to email addresses and forum links, and you’ll want to make sure you stay consistent with that information and those tools throughout the length of the class.

 Lastly, you should embrace and master the technology you’ve chosen to use.
 Students will be looking to you to model what they can and should be doing with the online learning tools you’ve included, and will likely even expect you to be able to answer basic how-to questions on their use.
 And just like any tool, you’ll get more out of your online learning technology if you truly understand how to use it.

 Looking for a lecture capture solution to help enable your online classrooms?
-Try Panopto free for 30 days.
+Try Panopto free.